Possible Bearish Inside Day Candle Pattern Detected for General Mills In (NYSE:GIS) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for General Mills In (NYSE:GIS)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in General Mills In (NYSE:GIS) based on the price action in the company's shares.
-Today's price range of $59.19 and $59.63 is within yesterday's high and low of the day.
+Yesterday's price range of $59.19 and $59.63 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of General Mills In may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 General Mills, Inc. manufactures and markets branded and packaged consumer foods worldwide.
 The Company also supplies branded and unbranded food products to the foodservice and commercial baking industries.